celstark/camdac/README.md

 1) **For Sep 7, Enable ALSA Loopback**, you are running in ALSA mode.
 So, setup that loopback
 2) **When it comes to Step 9, Assign the Active Configuration**, use the `CamDAC_config.yml` file here.
 It's got all you need to get going (see below)

+Note, if you've followed the dfault paths here, on your host machine, you should be able to connect to the CamillaDSP GUI using a web browser on port 5005.
+This can be super, super handy as you can monitor just what's going on with Camilla.

 While we're here, we have one more thing to do.
 That guide assumes you're using the headphone jack on the Pi board itself.
 We're using the much nicer [TI 5122](https://www.ti.com/document-viewer/pcm5122/datasheet) one.
 To do this, we need to turn off the onboard sound by commenting out the audio with `#dtparam=audio=on` in `/boot/firmware/config.txt`.
 If you get lost here, check the [RPi DAC docs](https://www.raspberrypi.com/documentation/accessories/audio.html)

 While here, you may want to install Shairport.
 This lets you Airplay (lossless WiFi) to your box.
 That's included in [mdsimon2's Streamer Applications](https://github.com/mdsimon2/RPi-CamillaDSP?tab=readme-ov-file#streamer-applications) section of the instructions.